Microchip-MPLAB-Harmony/usb_apps_host/apps/hid_basic_keyboard/readme.md

 - Connect the USB Micro-B port (J22) on board to the computer using a micro USB cable (to enable debug com port).
 - Connect the USB Micro-B Connector (J7) on the board to the computer using a micro USB cable to power up the board.
 - Connect the USB device to the Type-A connector (J8).
 - LED D1 indicates a Device Connection (Attached device has been successfully enumerated and configured).
-This LED is also toggled on Keyboard "CapsLock" press event.
+The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.

     ![SAM9X60-EK Evaluation Board](images/sam9x60_evk.png)